 How to Lose a Guy in Ten Days is the story of Benjamin Barry (Matthew McConaughey), a smooth-talking ladies man who believes he can make any woman fall in love with him in 10 days.
 Andie Anderson (Kate Hudson) is an advice columnist writing about her foolproof way of getting a guy to break up with any woman in 10 days.
 The only problem?
 She ends up dating Benjamin as her research subject.

-Matthew's Performance: Matthew McConaughey and Kate Hudson have great chemistry together, and we loved watching his character grow from a know-it-all playboy to realizing what real love means and how good Andie makes him feel.
+Matthew's Performance: Matthew McConaughey and Kate Hudson have great chemistry together, and we loved watching his character grow from a trust fund jerk to realizing what real love means and how good Andie makes him feel.
 The role of a charming, humorous man seems to come naturally to Matthew.

 Awards and Recognition: How To Lose A Guy In Ten Days has a rating of 54% on Rotten Tomatoes with an average score of 6.4/10 on IMDb.
 It was nominated for one Golden Globe Award, for Best Actress in a Motion Picture Musical or Comedy (Kate Hudson).

-Why We Love It: Yes, this movie is a typical romantic comedy full of cliches, and critics predictably did not love it.
+Why We Love It: Yes, this has typical romantic comedy cliches, and critics did not love it.
 Matthew's role is that of a good-looking, fit bro, and there is no one better to do that.
-If we looked like that, we'd be looking into our fitness mirror more than working out in front of it.
 At the same time, this movie is funny, romantic, and relatable.
 If you are looking for a light-hearted, feel-good movie with characters you can fall in love with, then give it a try.